What is an Elevation Certificate?

 When do I need an Elevation Certificate?

-If your property is considered high risk of flooding, you'll likely need to obtain FEMA's elevation certificate for your property before you can buy flood insurance.
+If your property is considered high risk of flooding, you have the option to obtain FEMA's Elevation Certificate for your property as a way to potentially lower costs when you buy flood insurance, according to FloodSmart.gov.
 The certificate shows how your property's elevation compares to the base flood elevation on a flood map, FEMA explains.
 Structures that sit at the base flood elevation are considered to have a 1 percent chance of flooding each year.
 Your property's lowest point of elevation is compared to the base flood elevation to help determine its flood risk and how much you'll pay for a flood insurance policy, FEMA says.

 How Do I Get an Elevation Certificate?

-Remember, not every property needs an elevation certificate.
-You can look up your property on FEMA's flood maps to help determine whether your property is in a high-risk flood zone and if you may need an elevation certificate.
+You can look up your property on FEMA's flood maps to help determine whether your property is in a high-risk flood zone and if you may want to acquire an Elevation Certificate.

 Keep in mind, though, that all properties have some risk of flooding, so it may be a good idea to consider buying flood insurance even if you're not required to.
 Your insurance provider can help answer your questions so you can determine whether flood insurance makes sense for you.